HiveMindAutomation/SocialPoster/README.md

 ## Concept

-This Script utilises the YouTube API to retrieve the details of the most recently uploaded video including the VideoID, Title and thumbnail.
+This Script utilizes the YouTube API to retrieve the details of the most recently uploaded video including the VideoID, Title and thumbnail.
 The script then generates a Social Media Post for Twitter, Instagram and Facebook, and uses the relevant API's to post them.

 ## Preparation